Technical specification

 element explanation

-access_token OAuth 2.0 access certificate.
-With identity token the client application can issue authenticated user’s data from userinfo endpoint.
+access_token OAuth 2.0 access token.
+With identity token the client application can issue authenticated user’s data from user info endpoint.

-Even though TARA issues the access token, we only advise to use it (to receive the authenticated user’s data from the userinfo endpoint) in case it is not possible to use the identity token (e.g when interfacing out-of-the-box products).
+Even though TARA issues the access token, we only advise to use it in case it is not possible to use the identity token (e.g when interfacing out-of-the-box products).
 All the data of authenticated user are already issued within the identity token.
-Using the identity is recommended and, in theory, is considered to be more secure (as the identity token is signed, while the userinfo endpoint is not).
+Using the identity token is recommended and, in theory, is considered to be more secure (as the identity token is signed, while the user info endpoint output is not).

 token_type OAuth 2.0 access token type with bearer value.
 Not used in TARA